railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * Geolocalization module, also allowing you to send qualified opportunities directly to external partners,

 * Manage your Marketing Campaigns and send automated e-mails based on your own templates,

+* For Leads, OpenERP will check the email address of the contact and when found for an existing partner, it will propose to merge the new contact with the corresponding partner;

 *Warehouse Management*